shakes76/PatternAnalysis-2023/recognition/45816967_ADNI_Vision_Transformer/README.md

 While transformers typically require large datasets to be able to overcome the lack of biases, augmentations can be applied to "generate" new images, and current image datasets have grown to a size which makes transformers possible to train.
 This project aims to apply transformers to the ADNI dataset, which is a dataset of MRI scans of patients with Alzheimer's Disease, and patients without Alzheimer's Disease.

 ## Architecture
-The vision transformer (ViT) is composed of a a few key components, namely - the patch embedding, position embedding, a transformer encoder layer, and a transformer decoder layer.
-The patch embedding layer takes in the input image and breaks it into patches of pixels, which are then flattened into a 2D matrix.
-This matrix is then fed into the transformer encoder layer which extracts the relationships between the patches, and the transformer decoder layer which generates the output.
+The vision transformer (ViT) is composed of a a few key components, namely - the patch and position embeddings, a transformer encoder layer, and a transformer decoder layer.
+The patch embedding layer takes in the input image and breaks it into patches of pixels, which are then flattened into one dimensional patch embeddings.
+This matrix is then fed into the transformer encoder layer which extracts the relationships between the patches, and a final transformer decoder consisting of a linear layer.

+1. Patch Embedding - The patch embedding consists of a 2D convolutional layer which breaks the grayscale square input image into patches of pixels, and then flattens the patches into a one dimensional matrix.
+The output of this layer is a matrix of patch embeddings which is fed into the transformer encoder layer.

+.
 The output is then fed into a linear layer which outputs the classification of the image.
 ![ViT Architecture From The Original Paper](figures/vit_figure.png)

 ## Preprocessing